zachariah-mayfield/gardening_app/README.md

-# Full Stack Web App with FastAPI, React, and PostgreSQL
+# A full-stack FastAPI-based React, and PostgreSQL web application for managing garden plants, maintenance schedules, and tracking plants, built with SQLAlchemy for database management, Docker for containerization, and pgAdmin for database management.

 # Gardening App

-A full-stack application for managing garden plants and maintenance schedules.

 ## 🌱 Features

+- Add plants to a database with a name and description.
+- View all plants stored in the database.
+- CORS support for frontend communication.
+- Database integration with PostgreSQL using SQLAlchemy.

 - Plant catalog with care instructions
 - Maintenance scheduling and reminders